skyurij/Semantic_dialog_theory/README.md

 # Semantic Dialog Theory

+## Repository Structure

 This repository contains supplementary materials for the manuscript
 **“Stable Motion in Layered Phase Spaces and an Invariant of Meaning Dynamics.”**

+It includes full transcripts and meaning‑dynamic analyses of three instructional dialogues,
+each illustrating a distinct cognitive type and a distinct trajectory in the layered phase‑space model.

 The repository includes: